wikipathways/wikipathways.github.io/help.md

 <li>Pathways have been tagged with appropriate ontology tags and have a useful description.</li>
 </ul>
 </p>
 <p>Anyone is welcome to join the WikiPathways Curator Community.
-Please <a href="https://github.com/wikipathways/wikipathways.github.io/discussions">contact us</a> if you are interested.</p>
+Please <a href="https://github.com/wikipathways/wikipathways.github.io/discussions" target="_blank">contact us</a> if you are interested.</p>
 </div>
 <hr>
 <div id="code">